 Forms of harassment can include bullying, stalking, sexual abuse, emotional abuse, relationship abuse and more.
 At LMH, harassment is taken very seriously, and the welfare of victims is a priority.
-LMH has its own harassment policy and procedure.
-The University policy on harassment, based on the Equality Act, can be found here.

-College and university advice and support
+College and University Advice and Support

 If you have experienced sexual violence you may wish to consider any or all of the options below, but how you proceed is entirely your decision: